yvetteds/yvette-desereville-capstone-fullstack/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+This is a mobile-first application, designed to be used on the go.
+However, it does have some responsive elements for tablet and desktop view.

 - The application home page is the 'My Projects' dashboard with an overview of your projects and a dashboard
 - To add a project, click into the '+' icon in the footer navigation bar